RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1985**: The NATO Human Brain Bionic Engineering Department in Atlanta, United States created the first human brain bionic quantum computer.
 In the same year, the project team install a bionic body for it.
 That is, the first Bionic-type AI(BTA, or Android) was born.

-**1985**: Mrs. Thatcher was temporarily diverted after an unsuccessful assassination attempt on her way to attend a Falklands War Victory Day speech.
+**1985**: Thatcher was temporarily diverted after an unsuccessful assassination attempt on her way to attend a Falklands War Victory Day speech.
 Then she happened to drive into a commercial street where another IRA assassin was having lunch.
 The assassin throws fish and chips onto car windshield.
 The driver was frightened, then the car turned sharply to the right and rolled over.
-Mrs. Thatcher was trapped in car by side door airbag.
+Thatcher was trapped in car by side door airbag.
 This assassin stuck his pistol through the car window, saying “We'll dance on your grave, Mrs. Thatcher”.
-Then he shot her three rounds in the head and left the scene amid cheers from the surrounding crowd.
+Then he shot her three rounds in her head and left the scene amid cheers from the surrounding crowd.

 **1985**: Britain was forced to recognize the independence of Ireland (including Northern Ireland).
 The Third Irish War of Independence **ended** with Ireland's victory.